StartTheShift/thunderdome/README.md

 thunderdome
 ===========

-thunderdome is an object-graph mapper (OGM) designed specifically for use with Titan (https://github.com/thinkaurelius/titan)
+thunderdome is an object-graph mapper (OGM) designed specifically for use with Titan (https://github.com/thinkaurelius/titan).
+Thunderdome supports easily integrating Gremlin graph-traversals with vertex and edge models.
+For those already familiar with Blueprints (https://github.com/tinkerpop/blueprints/wiki) the following is a simple example:

 enrollments.groovy: